maritz/nohm/docs/index.md

 Your model instance is automatically validated on save but you can manually validate it as well.

-In the following code examples we assume the model of the [valitators section](#validators) is defined and instanced as `user`.
+In the following code examples we assume the model of the [validators section](#validators) is defined and instanced as `user`.

 #### Calling valid()